 Everybody participating in this weekend was thrilled at the end: data scientists and hackers added their binary wisdom to the artistic and intuitive perspectives the designers came up with.
 Most hacker teams consisted of both, nerds and designers.
-And with just a general guidance „coöperate, please“, the teams formed themselves, worked closely together for 48 hours and respected each team member’s individual value added.
+And with just general guidance „coöperate, please“, the teams formed themselves, worked closely together for 48 hours, and respected each team member’s individual value-added.
 That’s my definition of interdisciplinarity.

 Collaborate!
 Let’s Try More Interdisciplinarity!

 A good summary of the team’s projects is provided by Anika Kehrer in her article for Make magazine (German only).